BIRTH OF PUPPIES

 After about 35 days of pregnancy, the mother's caloric requirements will begin to increase.
 In general, she should require about twice as much food as usual whereas, when she begins nursing, she will need three times as much food.
 The best nutritional plan is to buy a dog food approved for growth (i.e. puppy food) and feed according to the package; such diets are balanced and require no supplementation plus they typically have the extra Calories needed by the pregnant or nursing mother.
 Exercise of the pregnant bitch need not be restricted until after the first 4-6 weeks of pregnancy.
 Do not supplement calcium as this can cause metabolic imbalances; also, excess vitamins may be harmful to the puppies.

 Some time around the 45th day, your dog should be examined by a veterinarian.
-At this time, the skeletons of the unborn pups will have mineralized and are thus visible on a radiograph.
+At this time, the skeletons of the unborn pups will have mineralized and are thus going to be visible on a radiograph (an x-ray).
 Your dog's abdomen should be x-rayed so that you know how many pups to expect.
+This is important as you will need to know when her labor is finished so you can be sure none of the puppies have been retained.
 Ultrasound may be used to confirm pregnancy much earlier (after 25 days, the embryonic heart may be seen beating) but it is more difficult to count the number of pups using this method.
 A general pregnancy blood test can be performed around day 35 just to confirm whether or not she is pregnant but neither this nor ultrasound will tell you how many puppies to expect; only radiographs can do that.

 It is important that the mother dog be isolated from all other dogs for three weeks prior to labor through 3 weeks after delivery to prevent herpes infection.
 Herpes is spread by sniffing and licking between two dogs.
 Adult dogs rarely have any symptoms but the newborn or unborn puppies generally die.
 For more details on this infection click here.